DejanHFT/SWProject_SentimentAnalysis/README.md

 Average Sentiment Score for 3.
 The Willows Author Algernon Blackwood.pdf (TextBlob): 0.06021907035153155 Average Sentiment Score for 3.
 The Willows Author Algernon Blackwood.pdf (NLTK): -0.1882173913043478

-# Questions for Mr. Stäbler:
+# Questions for Mr. Stäbler
 - Is it okay if we process documents that are persisted on our local machine?
 E.g. 1000 pdf-documents, one of us has downloaded.
 - -> Or is it neccessary to have a database where we persist our documents - so all our team members work on the "same documents"?
 Or would it just be a nice-to-have feature?
 - Generally: What is the minimum amount of documents we have to process?
 Is it okay if we focus on mails, tales and short stories for our sentiment analysis? -> Background: Scientific Papers for example don't really have a sentiment.